One of the most frequent questions I hear from patients before surgery is, “How long will it take me to wake up from general anesthesia?”

 - Healthy patients with fit hearts, lungs, and brains wake up sooner

 - Young patients wake up quicker than geriatric patients

 - Slender patients wake up quicker than very obese patients

-- WHAT TYPE OF SURGERY YOU ARE HAVING
+- YOUR WAKE UP FROM ANESTHESIA DEPENDS ON WHAT TYPE OF SURGERY YOU ARE HAVING

 - A minor surgery with minimal post-operative pain, such a hammertoe repair or a tendon repair on your thumb, will lead to a faster wake up.

 - A complex surgery such as an open-heart procedure or a liver transplant will lead to a slower wake up.